-Analysis | Four questions courts are deciding that will shape how we vote by mail in November
+Analysis | Four questions before the courts that will shape how we vote

 Filling out a ballot correctly will require voters to follow their state’s instructions exactly.

 Voting rights advocates say legitimate ballots not being counted is far more likely to be a problem than widespread fraud.
-This primary season, more than 500,000 mailed ballots were rejected for reasons like arriving late or for technical errors.
+This primary season, more than 500,000 mailed ballots were rejected for reasons such as arriving late or for technical errors.
 Meanwhile, there is still no evidence of widespread voter fraud by mail.
 But there is evidence of a racial disparity in whose mailed ballots have been counted or rejected; in Florida, Black and Hispanic voters were twice as likely as White voters to have their ballot thrown out.

 “It shows how significant the problem is,” said Wendy Weiser with the Brennan Center for Justice, which is advocating for expanded vote by mail during the pandemic and closely tracking litigation across the nation, as well as being involved in some.